sadeq-n-yazdi/sshbian/GUIDELINE.md

 - Enforces signed commits (requires GPG configuration)
 - Automatically runs ShellCheck on all shell scripts being committed
 - Automatically runs Hadolint on all Dockerfiles being committed
+- Automatically runs Vale on all Markdown files being committed
 - Prevents commits if any file fails validation or commit is unsigned
 - Provides clear error messages and fix suggestions
 - Can be bypassed with `git commit --no-verify` (not recommended)

 **Pre-push Hook** (`tools/git/pre-push`):
-- Validates ALL shell scripts and Dockerfiles before pushing to main branch
+- Validates ALL shell scripts, Dockerfiles, and Markdown files before pushing to main branch
 - Prevents merging broken files into main branch
 - Allows pushes to feature branches even with warnings
 - Ensures main branch always has clean, validated code